Equal opportunities for students

 - While information is usually confidential, a person blamed for discrimination has the right to receive information about the background to the report.

-- It is forbidden that anyone involved in the case be further discriminated or harassed.
+- It is forbidden that anyone involved in the case be further discriminated, harassed or subjected to reprisals.

 - Reporting to UKÄ (the Swedish Higher Education Authority) - If you believe that KI has violated any law or other rule within the higher education area (e.g. Higher Education Act, the Higher Education Ordinance or the University and College Council's regulations).

 For training conducted outside of KI the same Discrimination Act applies to this workplace.

 - If a student experiences discrimination or harassment they should primarily contact the KI department responsible for the course and the manager of the workplace.

 - You can also contact a teacher, security manager or other employee you trust or the student/doctoral student ombudspersons.